Program Requirements and Opportunities

 Senior Capstone

-All Geology majors participate in a senior capstone experience, which is a year-long course series (GEOL 399/GEOL 400), totaling one credit, that combines an independent project and a bi-weekly seminar.
+All Geology majors participate in a senior capstone experience, which is a year-long course series (GEOL 399/GEOL 400), totaling one credit, that combines an independent project and a weekly seminar.
 The independent project gives students the opportunity and experience of creatively developing their own academic project; following through on that project; getting constructive feedback on that project; revising and improving that project; and submitting a report or other product that effectively communicates the project’s outcomes.
 Students’ independent projects may take a variety of creative forms and are developed in consultation with the student’s agreed upon advisor.
 Ideally the independent project is organized, planned, and arranged by the student and advisor by the end of the student’s junior year.
 So as not to overload any one faculty member in the department, the total number of students will, as best as possible, be distributed across the faculty evenly, with preference given to those students whose projects overlap the expertise of a given faculty member.

 The focus of the capstone seminar is to reinforce students' ability to address geoscience questions and to communicate their findings orally and in writing.
-Students and faculty meet once every other week to develop skills necessary to complete independent projects, discuss topics related to scientific literacy and practice, and prepare students for the next step in their careers.
+Students and faculty meet once every week to develop skills necessary to complete their independent projects, discuss topics related to scientific literacy and practice, and prepare students for the next step in their careers.

 Minor Requirements